Equivariant toric geometry and Euler-Maclaurin formulae: Euler-Maclaurin formulae via the Cappell-Shaneson algebra

 \subsection{Cappell-Shaneson algebra vs. completed equivariant cohomology ring}

-In this section we recall and provide generalizations of the Euler-Maclaurin formula of Cappell-Shaneson \cite{CS2,S} and explain its connection to equivariant toric geometry.
-The Euler-Maclaurin formula of Cappell-Shaneson \cite{CS2,S} does not use a dilation $P(h)$ of the full-dimensional lattice polytope $P\subset M_{\bR}$.
-Instead, a summation of integrals over the faces $E$ of $P$ is used (compare also with \cite{BrV3}[Sect.3.7]).
+Let $P\subset M_\bR\simeq \bR^n$ be a full-dimensional simple lattice polytope.
+Instead of using a dilation $P(h)$ of the polytope $P$, the Euler-Maclaurin formula of Cappell-Shaneson \cite{CS2,S} uses a summation of integrals over the faces $E$ of $P$ (compare also with \cite{BrV3}[Sect.3.7]).
 More precisely, for any polynomial function $f$ on $M_\bR$ one has:

-with $p_{\sig_E}(\partial_i)\in \bb{Q}[[\partial_1,\dots,\partial_n]]$ suitable infinite order differential operators with constant rational coefficients in the partial derivatives with respect to the coordinates of the vector space $M_\bR$.
+with $p_{E}(\partial_i)\in \bb{Q}[[\partial_1,\dots,\partial_n]]$ suitable infinite order differential operators with constant rational coefficients in the partial derivatives with respect to the coordinates of the vector space $M_\bR$.
 Here the Lebesgue measure $dm$ on $E$ is normalized so that the unit cube in the lattice $Span(E_0)\cap M$ has volume $1$, with $E_0:=E-m_0$ a translation of $E$ by a vertex $m_0 \in E$.

-The infinite order differential operators $p_{\sig_E}(\partial_i)$ are defined through some relations in what is called in \cite{KSW}[Sect.6] the {\it Cappell-Shaneson algebra} of $P$:
+The infinite order differential operators $p_{E}(\partial_i)$ are defined through some relations in what is called in \cite{KSW}[Sect.6] the {\it Cappell-Shaneson algebra} of $P$: with relations